 - Instructor NOLS Instructor

 Prepare for the unexpected in this hands-on introduction to wilderness medicine program taught by our partners at NOLS.
 If you work at wilderness camps, enjoy weekend family outdoor activities, or recreate outdoors, this is for you!
 During this two-day, 16-hour course you will learn the Patient Assessment System, how to provide effective first aid treatments for common outdoor injuries and illnesses, and how to make appropriate evacuation decisions.
 Instruction will take place in classrooms and outdoor settings regardless of weather, be prepared for any condition.
 Course completion results in a Wilderness First Aid certification.
-IMPORTANT: NOLS is requiring all students to be fully vaccinated against COVID-19 on all NOLS Wilderness Medicine courses.
-Wilderness Medicine instructors will review student vaccination cards at the start of the course.
-Please be sure to bring your vaccination card with you to your course.
+IMPORTANT: COVID-19 vaccination is required.
+Please bring proof of vaccination to your course.
 A negative COVID-19 test will not be accepted.
 On a case-by-case basis, NOLS may make an accommodation for students with federally-protected status or medical condition.
 Inquire with NOLS directly via firstname.lastname@example.org.

 - You may be eligible to recertify your NOLS Wilderness Advanced First Aid, Wilderness First Responder, or W-EMT (wilderness portion only) using this course.
 Review NOLS recertification policies before registering (https://www.nols.edu/en/courses/wilderness-medicine/recertify).

 - Close physical contact is an inherent part of this course.
 Review the NOLS COVID-19 Student Disclosure linked below for information about how NOLS is responding to the coronavirus pandemic.